 However, if you decide to transfer money from the current year’s ISA, you must switch the full amount.

 Let’s say you put £5,000 in an ISA in the current tax year and £3,000 in the previous year.
 If you want to switch to a different ISA in the current year, you would have to transfer the full £5,000 from this year’s ISA.
 But you could choose to switch only £1,000 from the previous year.

 Either way, do not close an ISA if you decide to switch as this will mean losing the tax benefit.
 Instead, contact your new provider and ask it to arrange the transfer.

 Q Can I switch to a stocks and shares ISA?

 Yes, though the rules on transfer amounts are the same.
 You can also switch from a stocks and shares ISA to a cash ISA if you want.

 Q Can I withdraw money from an ISA?

 You can withdraw money from an easy access ISA whenever you wish, at no cost.

 Withdrawals from fixed term ISAs are not usually permitted and penalties apply.

-In other words, if you put £15,240 into your ISA this tax year and then withdraw £1,000, no further payments will be possible until April 6.
+In other words, if you put £15,240 into your ISA this tax year and then withdraw £1,000, you can pay this back in without exceeding your ISA allowance.